yoshisuga/MAME4iOS/README.md

 MAME for tvOS support was added in early 2019, and it currently can run games has full native UI support and MFI controller support with most notably:

-- MFI controllers, Xbox One, PS4 DualShock, and Siri Remote suppor.
+- MFI controllers, Xbox One, PS4 DualShock, and Siri Remote support.

 ## Using MAME